-Because of the serious penalties a DUI conviction will bring including a driver’s license getting suspended at the DUI administrative license hearing, most drivers are first asking themselves “what can I do, or how can I keep my driver’s license after a DUI arrest charge offense?”
-A conviction for a DUI or DWI offense will result in serious penalties and consequences, including a possible suspended driver’s license.
-A conviction for a DUI offense will also include a permanent criminal record, the loss of your driver’s license, high fines or jail sentence ,and increased insurance costs if driving privileges are restored.
+Because of the serious penalties a conviction will bring, including a person’s license getting suspended at the DMV administrative license hearing, most drivers are first asking themselves “what can I do, or how can I still keep my license after a DUI arrest?”
+A conviction for either a drunk or drugged driving offense will result in serious penalties and consequences, including a possible period of time for a license suspension.
+A conviction or guilty plea for a DUI offense will also include a permanent criminal record, having to drive with only a restricted license, and Ignition Interlock Breathalyzer machine installed on any car a person will be operating.
+This is all in addition to the mandatory high fines or jail sentence under the new first-offender laws, and increased insurance costs if driving privileges are restored.

 Minimum DUI Driver’s License Suspension Penalties: